dennislee22/FT-Merge-Quantize-Infer-CML/README.md

 ```

 - After the training is completed, merge the base model with the PEFT-trained adapters.
-- Load the merged model:
+- Load the merged model into VRAM:
 ```
 Merged Model Memory Footprint in VRAM: 4063.8516 MB